 Mata J, is a holy woman, wearing the orange.
 She is shiny and soft, in her late 50ies, her sister a little older, but also joyful and warm — both married to Krishna and untouched by man.
-I met the holy sisters, in a Himalayan ashram, they where escaping the heat of Mathura Vrindavan, Krishna’s birthplace, where they run a hospital and ashram together.
+We met the holy sisters, in a Himalayan ashram, they where escaping the heat of Mathura, of Vrindavan, Krishna’s birthplace, where they run a hospital and ashram together.
 Warmly and convivial we sat together, sipping milk tea and eating delightful sweets.
-Mata J told me, that after bathing and sipping from the holy Ganga, she got a nasty skin disease:
+Mata J told us, that after bathing and sipping from the holy Ganga, she got a nasty skin disease:

 “No Ayurvedic medicine would help, I had to take antibiotics for several weeks, it took me over six months to fully recover.”

 “If you go to visit Ma Ganga, keep your lips tight, a small drop of water can make you sick, and do not bath at a Kumbha mela, like I did.
 Bath in Gangotri, the source of the river and everywhere on the way to Haridwar, where she comes down from the Himalaya to the plains.
 In Hardwar you better not go into the Ganga, that is where I got sick.
 Try to avoid all other principle centers for the worship of the Ganga like Allahabad, where she joins the Yamuna – also sacred and polluted; – Varanasi, the holy city; and Sagar Island where she finally flows into the Bay of Bengal.”